 Common Conditions Treated with Medical Marijuana (pt 2)

 - Reducing anxiety: chronic anxiety is one of the most common symptoms of PTSD.
-Cannabidiol (CBD), the major constituent of cannabis is documented to help patients reduce stress, enhance their mood, and combat feelings of anxiety.
+Cannabidiol (CBD), the principal constituent of cannabis, is documented to help patients reduce stress, enhance their mood, and combat feelings of anxiety.

-- Prevent nightmares: although more studies are still underway, cannabis is thought to help reduce nightmares in people suffering from PTSD.
-The mechanism is not fully understood but cannabis users have long been known to have a shortened rapid eye movement (REM) sleep; the stage of sleep where we experience our most vivid dreams.
+- Prevent nightmares: although more studies are still underway, cannabis is thought to help reduce nightmares in people who have PTSD.
+The mechanism is not fully understood, but cannabis users have long been known to have a shortened rapid eye movement (REM) sleep, the stage of sleep where we experience our most vivid dreams.

-Further research regarding how cannabis may be beneficial to patients suffering from PTSD is still ongoing.
+Further research regarding how cannabis may be beneficial to patients who have PTSD is still ongoing.
 However, there is enough evidence to show that the symptoms of PTSD may be alleviated by cannabis therapy.
 Currently, PTSD is one of the approved conditions for which you can obtain a medical marijuana card in the State of Florida.

 Amyotrophic Lateral Sclerosis (ALS)

-Research has shown that the cannabinoid system may have an influence on the pathophysiology of ALS.
-Cannabis is known to protect the nerves from oxidative damage and this effect is thought to be beneficial for people suffering from ALS.
+Research has shown that the cannabinoid system may influence the pathophysiology of ALS.
+Cannabis is known to protect the nerves from oxidative damage, and this effect is thought to be beneficial for people struggling with ALS.
 Cannabis could also protect nerves from excitotoxicity, the second mechanism of nerve damage in ALS patients.
 CBD and THC inhibit the release of glutamate, a physiological response to nerve damage.
 When glutamate is released in excessive amounts, it could lead to tissue damage.